-The Undergraduate Advisor will provide interested students with information and guidance in planning a major or minor.
-Upon review of the information on our majors and minors, we encourage you to meet with the Advisor, Thom Chivens, in order to discuss specific courses and ways in which anthropology can contribute to your career goals.
+The Undergraduate Advisor, Thom Chivens, provides interested students with information and guidance in planning a major or minor.
+Upon review of the information on our majors and minors, we encourage you to meet with the Advisor in order to discuss specific courses and ways in which anthropology can contribute to your career goals.

 Declaring a major or minor requires an advising appointment.

 The Undergraduate Program Coordinator, Melinda Nelson, is available to answer basic advising questions by email at email@example.com.
-However, some questions require an in-person appointment, such as questions about transfer or study abroad credit or senior audit (a.k.a. major or minor release).
+Some questions require an in-person appointment, such as questions about transfer or study abroad credit or senior audit (a.k.a. major or minor release).
 Please schedule an appointment for these matters.
-Walk-in advising is available on Mondays and Wednesdays 9:30-10:30am and 3:00-5:00pm in 107A WH.
+Walk-in advising is available with the Undergrad Program Coordinator on Mondays and Wednesdays 9:00-10:00am in 107A WH.

 Resources in Support of Student Well-Being